Robust Wada Boundaries and Entropy Scaling in pp-Wave Spacetimes: Wada Boundaries

 The Wada property was first introduced as a concept in topology \cite{yoneyama1917theory}.
 It was considered a system with three regions in such a way that any boundary point was a boundary of all three regions.
 Such a system is said to possess the Wada property.
 Apart from being an interesting mathematical property, it was found that many physical systems also present the Wada property \cite{aguirre2001wada,desouzafilho2020fractal,bautista2021chaotic,fernandez2022weak}.
 In the context of chaotic dynamics, this property increases the unpredictability of the system since small variations in the initial condition can make the system evolve to all its different final states.
 Examples where the Wada property was found include: the Hénon-Heiles system \cite{aguirre2001wada}, light scattering in a pair of black holes \cite{desouzafilho2020fractal}, charged particle scattering in a weakly magnetized black hole \cite{bautista2021chaotic}, three-dimensional scattering \cite{fernandez2022weak}, among others.

 It is known in the literature that the escape basin of geodesics in pp-wave spacetimes is fractal \cite{rod1973pathology,podolsky1998chaos,podolsky1998chaotic}.
-It is also known that in the restricted case $n=3$, the system possesses the Wada property \cite{rossetto2020wada}.
-In this section, we demonstrate numerically that the escape basins of the system are indeed Wada for all values of $n$ up to $10$.
+It is also known that in a restricted case --- $n=3$ and in one angular dimension --- the system possesses the Wada property in the \cite{rossetto2020wada}.
+In this section, we demonstrate numerically that the Wada property of the escape basins of the system is robust.
+That is, the Wada property is verified for: both the one and two-dimensional families of escape basins (as discussed in Section \ref{sec:basins}), and for increasing values of $n$.
 We use the method presented by \citeauthor{daza2015testing} in \citeyear{daza2015testing} \cite{daza2015testing} to determine if our system possesses the Wada property.
 We refer to this method hereafter as the grid method.
 It consists of taking a basin, such as the one presented in Figure \ref{fig:exit_basins}, dividing it into a grid, and then classifying each point in the grid according to its neighbors.
 Interior points are points that are completely surrounded by points of the same color.
 Boundary points are points that have at least one neighbor of a different color.
 A boundary point is called a Wada boundary point if it has neighboring points of all colors.

 At first, the grid method loads the basin and classifies all points according to their neighbors.
 However, this initial classification can incorrectly classify a Wada point as a non-Wada point due to insufficient resolution of the loaded basin.
 To resolve this issue, we refine the grid near the non-Wada boundary points and verify if there are no other colors near them.
 If other colors are found, the original point is ``promoted'' as a boundary point of more regions.
 At each refinement, the method doubles the number of points checked near the boundary point in question.
 The refinements stop when a certain stability criterion is met; for more details on the stop condition, see Appendix \ref{app_numerics}.